How Agility Differs from Balance and Coordination: A Deep Dive

 | Maintenance | Ongoing | Preserve gains, prevent detraining | 1–2 short agility circuits per week, integrated into sport‑specific practice. |

 During each phase, keep a simple log: drill, sets, reps, perceived effort, and reaction time (if measured).
-At the end of a cycle, compare the numbers; a 5–10 % drop in reaction latency or a 0.2 s improvement in 5‑m cut time signals real progress.
+Now, at the end of a cycle, compare the numbers; a 5–10 % drop in reaction latency or a 0.
+2 s improvement in 5‑m cut time signals real progress.

 9. Common Pitfalls & How to Fix Them